-NSPW has not identified any specific activities in this application that could have a direct adverse effect upon the species.
-However, day-to-day operational activities, such as routine maintenance at a recreation site, could have an impact on wood turtles nesting at the site.
-Therefore, NSPW has proposed mitigation measures in Section 3.7.3 to address these potential effects.
-The measures would remain in effect as long as wood turtles remain a state-listed species.
+NSPW has not identified any specific activities proposed in this application that could have a direct adverse effect upon the species.
+However, day-to-day operational activities, such as routine maintenance at one of the non-Project recreation sites (routine grading of the parking area and driveway on an approximate annual basis), could have an impact on wood turtles nesting at that particular recreation site.
+However, NSPW does not maintain the Sucker Hole Boat Landing.
+Therefore, there are no mitigation measures for wood turtles for specific activities proposed in this application.